Bishnu59273/Spendly/README.md

 Create savings goals with a target amount and track progress with a live ring chart.
 Add savings manually or check **Deduct from monthly budget** to have the amount automatically logged as an expense — keeping your budget and your goals in sync.
 Deleting that expense reverses the goal amount.
 A history chart shows your savings trajectory over time.

+### Group expenses — split bills with flatmates & partners

+Create a group, invite people with a short 7-character code or a shareable link, and log shared expenses split three ways — **equally**, by **custom amounts**, or by **percentage**.
+Spendly nets everyone's balances and simplifies them down to the fewest payments needed (the same greedy debt-simplification approach apps like Splitwise use), so a group of five people never ends up with fifteen separate IOUs.

+To settle up, pay directly via **UPI** — a deep link opens the payer's UPI app, or they can scan a QR code — then mark it paid.
+The other person must confirm before it counts (a two-step confirmation, so nothing is recorded on a false claim).
+Once confirmed, the payment is logged as a real personal expense (for whoever paid) or income (for whoever received it) — right alongside manually-logged transactions on the Dashboard.

+Unlike the rest of the app, group actions require an internet connection: every other mutation queues offline and syncs later, but group balances are shared and server-authoritative across multiple people, so they talk to the server directly and surface a clear "you're offline" message instead of queuing.

 ### Dashboard at a glance

 - Total spent vs budget (% used)